Wiggle ya Worm Rigs | Surf, Reef & Offshore Fishing Rigs

 Estuary Mulloway

-In rivers and estuaries, mulloway can be cautious — especially in clear water.
+In rivers and estuaries, Mulloway can be cautious — especially in clear water.

 Here, finesse matters more than brute strength.